ajinomoto124/E190uLab3/lE190uLab3.md

 Tested controller viability vs another controller in Lugaru

 #### Design Methodology:
 After looking through the code for both Lugaru and Cube2 Andy and I felt it would be more interesting and much easier to work with.
 We first went through the files and checked for the values we wanted to track.
-We then used the C++ file io to write those values out in a csv file format every time the player either one or lost a challenge level.
+We then used the C++ file io to write those values out in a csv file format every time the player either won or lost a challenge level.